-The 20-ish minute ferry ride there is scenic.
-You get to see some of the other islands surrounding Auckland and of course the skyline of the city.
+The 40-minute ferry ride there is scenic.
+You get to see some of the other islands surrounding Auckland and of course, the skyline of the city.

 If you want some privacy:

-Then Oneroa beach is probably best.
+Then Oneroa Beach is probably best.

 By the way:

 There is no way to cure a tree once it’s being infested with the parasite.
 It only takes a tiny particle of soil to spread the disease.
 It is a nation-wide problem and the council really prioritizes on it.

 It is less than an hour’s drive to this park from the city.
 We drove here from the city but you can also take a bus.
-More information here.

 Here, there are a couple of forest trails and nice coastal views.

 Bookings and payment of $15 per person have to be made through the phone at the ranger hut.

 Want to save your money and all that trouble?

-Look for “1346 Laurie Southwick Parade, Gulf Harbour, Whangaparaoa 0930” in Google Maps or “Gulf Harbour Hammerhead”.
-The dock looks like this.
-It’s quite a beautiful view during the day.
+Look for “1346 Laurie Southwick Parade, Gulf Harbour, Whangaparaoa 0930” in Google Maps or “Gulf Harbour Hammerhead“.

-It’s a 15 minute drive and costs $3 for a hot shower at this public pool facility “Stanmore Bay Pool and Leisure Centre“.
+It’s a 15-minute drive away and costs $3 for a hot shower at this public pool facility “Stanmore Bay Pool and Leisure Centre“.

 Yet another regional park near Auckland:

-8. Long Bay Regional Park
+8. Relax At Long Bay Regional Park

-You could probably fit both item 7 and 8 into the same day as they are 40 minutes drive apart.
+You could probably fit both item 7 and 8 into the same day as they are 40 minutes’ drive apart.